UAL-RE/ReBACH/bagger/README.md

 ## DART Workflow

-A [DART workflow](https://aptrust.github.io/dart-docs/users/workflows/) can be represented as a JSON file that describes the packaging and upload operations that should be performed when a bag is created by DART Runner.
+A [DART workflow](https://aptrust.github.io/dart-docs/users/workflows/) can be represented as a JSON file that describes the packaging and upload operations which should be performed when a bag is created by DART Runner.
 Users should create the workflow file using the desktop version of DART.
 Details are available in the [DART documentation](https://aptrust.github.io/dart-docs/users/workflows/).

-The workflow file will include a name, description, the backage format (BagIt) and a BagIt profile (APTrust or a profile based on APTrust containing additional ReDATA-specific tags; see below).
+The workflow file will include a name, description, the package format (BagIt) and a BagIt profile (APTrust or a profile based on APTrust containing additional ReDATA-specific tags;
+[see below]("#bagit-profile")).
 The workflow will also include the storage location and credentials needed to upload the bag.

 When creating a new workflow with DART, users should NOT enter their AWS/Wasabi access key or secret key into the workflow configuration.
 Instead, DART provides the option to access these